lennardv2/claude-code-web-ui/README.md

-# Claude Code UI - Production Build
+# Claude Code Web UI - Production Build

 This is the production build of Claude Code UI, a web-based interface for interacting with Claude Code CLI.